-Historical scholarship since the 1960s has established that during the Great Depression the long-term unemployed were capable of remarkable militancy, on a broad and sustained scale.
+Historical scholarship since the 1960s has established that during the Great Depression the long-term unemployed were capable of great militancy, on a broad and sustained scale.
 Roy Rosenzweig, an expert on the subject, says—in what is likely a considerable understatement—that “easily two million jobless workers engaged in some form of activism at some time in the thirties.”
 Mark Naison’s 1983 study Communists in Harlem during the Depression shows that the Communist Party was a major force in Harlem the entire decade, in fact in New York City as a whole.
 James Lorence’s Organizing the Unemployed (1996) makes it equally clear that across the state of Michigan, from Keewenaw County to Detroit, the jobless actively protested the indignities and hardships that were imposed on them.
-Late in the decade the Workers Alliance was still a “dynamic force” in many counties, and by the spring of 1938 over 80 percent of Michigan’s WPA workers were members of the UAW.
-The same was true in some other industrial states: majorities of relief workers organized into unions, in a trend that evidently reflected sentiment among a larger pool of the unemployed than merely WPA workers.
-If they thought they had a chance of success, people were eager to fight for their demands.
-Demonstration after demonstration in cities across the country—and Chicago in the first five years of the Depression had well over 2,000 such—saw upwards of ten or twenty thousand people, or even fifty thousand, clamor for action by political authorities, risking police brutality in order to force leaders of business and politics to remember the forgotten man.
+Late in the decade the Workers Alliance was still a “dynamic force” in many counties, and by the spring of 1938 over 80 percent of Michigan’s WPA workers were members of the United Auto Workers.
+Demonstration after demonstration in cities across the country—and Chicago in the first five years of the Depression had well over 2,000 such—saw upwards of ten or twenty thousand people clamor for action by political authorities, risking police brutality in order to force leaders of business and politics to remember the forgotten man.

-At the same time, however, social historians since the 1960s (and even more so before) have often been at pains to deny that in these years the masses had much interest in radical ideologies.
-An image is painted of Americans that sometimes comes perilously close to the old Consensus school of thought, by seeming to attribute to them a sort of cultural inertia, political passivity, a stubborn clinging to individualism and the American political system, and a lack of “class consciousness.”
-Melvyn Dubofsky’s paper “Not So ‘Turbulent Years’: A New Look at the 1930s,” quoted in the Introduction, is a classic statement of this perspective.
+At the same time, however, social historians since the 1960s (and even more so before) have sometimes been at pains to deny that in these years the masses had much interest in radical ideologies.
+An image is painted of Americans that seems to attribute to them a sort of cultural inertia, political passivity, a stubborn clinging to individualism and the American political system, and a lack of “class consciousness.”
+Melvyn Dubofsky’s 1980 paper “Not So ‘Turbulent Years’: A New Look at the 1930s,” for example, is a classic statement of this perspective.
 In explaining why (so he argues) “durable working-class radicalism” did not emerge in the Great Depression, Dubofsky invokes the supposed “inability of most workers and their leaders to conceive of an alternative to the values of marketplace capitalism, that is to create a working-class culture autonomous from that of the ruling class.”
 Workers did not become “a class fully aware of their role, power, and ability to replace the existing system with ‘a better, firmer, more just social order [than] the one to be torn down.’”
 Of the long-term unemployed, Anthony Badger’s perspective is not unusual: “the unemployed seem to have been neither rebellious nor the deferential victims of bourgeois hegemony… [E]mployment gave workers many of the values they cherished: status vis-à-vis their fellows, economic security, and a reputation as a good provider.
 The goal of the unemployed was [nothing more rebellious than] to restore those values.”
 Badger even goes so far as to say, “there was no constituency waiting at the grass-roots for more radical action than Roosevelt offered.”

-Such interpretations are dramatically oversimplified, if not wholly false.
+Such interpretations are oversimplified and misleading.
 Their premise that “radicalism” or “rebelliousness” is measured by the character of one’s ideological consciousness, specifically by the degree to which one identifies with Socialism/Communism or has the sort of revolutionary class consciousness of which a Marxist would approve, is flawed.
-It is an expression of the intellectual’s characteristic focus on “consciousness” rather than “social being,” to use Marx’s terms, particularly of the left-wing intellectual’s valorization of his own theoretical understanding of systemic oppression and (perhaps utopian) belief in the possibility of a very different social order.
-If the masses do not subscribe to the intellectual’s or militant’s ideology, or to his valorization of rebellious collective action at all costs, they are thought to be rather conservative or confused or perhaps the victims of bourgeois hegemony, as Dubofsky implies in his article.
+It is an expression of the intellectual’s characteristic focus on “consciousness” rather than “social being,” to use Marx’s terms, particularly of the left-wing intellectual’s valorization of his own theoretical understanding of systemic oppression and belief in the possibility of a very different social order.
+If people do not subscribe to the militant’s ideology or to his valorization of rebellious collective action at all costs, they are thought to be rather conservative or perhaps the victims of bourgeois hegemony, as Dubofsky implies.
 More sensible, though, would be to follow the precept of Marx to concentrate on social being, the social context in which people live and which structures their resistance to authority.
 From this perspective, one can see that “ordinary people” are frequently rebellious in the ways that are most rational given their situations.
 As James C. Scott says,

 To require of lower-class resistance that it somehow be “principled” or “selfless” [i.e., “idealistic,” ideologically driven] is not only utopian and a slander on the moral status of fundamental material needs; it is, more fundamentally, a misconstruction of the basis of class struggle, which is, first and foremost, a struggle over the appropriation of work, production, property, and taxes.
 “Bread-and-butter” issues are the essence of lower-class politics and resistance.

-It is a confusion to contrast (as does Badger) rebelliousness or radicalism with the commitment of the unemployed—and everyone—to such “conventional,” “conservative” values as status and economic security.
-These are precisely the values that constitute the basis of class struggle, which, as we have seen throughout this study, is waged even by that “atomized” group of people the long-term unemployed.
+It is a confusion to contrast (as does Badger) rebelliousness or radicalism with the commitment to such “conventional,” “conservative” values as status and economic security.
+These are precisely the values that constitute the basis of class struggle, which is waged even by that “atomized” group of people the long-term unemployed.

-It can certainly be useful for the sake of achieving greater economic and political power to have a lucid class consciousness, indeed to have a basic Marxian understanding of the world, so that one is not misled by elite propaganda.
+It can certainly be useful for the sake of achieving greater economic and political power to have a lucid class consciousness.
 On the other hand, it is unclear what we ought to conclude from the fact that millions of workers in the U.S. during the Depression were not as class-conscious as a Marxist might have liked.
 Does this mean they were not opposed to rule by big business, to the fiscal austerity preached by conservatives, or to violent suppression of labor unions?
 Surely not.
-Does it mean they did not have social-democratic values or did not desire a society in which the rapacity of capitalism was tamed and ordinary workers had determining input into the political and economic process?
+Does it mean they did not have social-democratic values or did not desire a society in which the rapacity of capitalism was tamed and ordinary workers had significant input into the political and economic process?
 No (as we’ll see).
-The alleged half-heartedness of workers’ commitment to left-wing politics—insofar as this allegation has any truth—can be seen as implying, instead, nothing more significant than the obvious truth that organizations of the Left had been, and continued to be, effectively trampled down by the forces of capital, such that many Americans were subjected to barrages of business and nationalist propaganda virtually unopposed by countervailing institutions.
-Similarly, when in large swathes of the country the Left’s organizational resources were very limited, it is no surprise that workers and the unemployed did not always consider it worthwhile to join a union or to get actively involved in politics (possibly with negative consequences for their job and their family).
-It made more sense to struggle on one’s own, with the help of one’s relatives, friends, and neighbors.
+When in large swathes of the country the Left’s organizational resources were very limited, it is no surprise that workers and the unemployed did not always consider it worthwhile to join a union or to get actively involved in politics (possibly with negative consequences for their job and their family).
+It made more sense to struggle on one’s own, with the help of relatives, friends, and neighbors.

-The main purpose of this chapter, in short, as of the whole dissertation, is to challenge the still-culturally-dominant myth of “ordinary people’s” ideological conservatism/centr-ism/apathy—or, insofar as historical scholarship no longer subscribes to this myth as much as it once did, to argue that people were (and are) in fact quite radical, though sometimes only in implicit (ideologically un-self-conscious) ways.
-I will start out by considering general questions that have received much treatment in the literature, such as the question of whether large proportions of the unemployed blamed themselves rather than “the system” for their joblessness.
-(I will continue to argue against the significance of this question, but it has received so much attention from historians that I cannot ignore it.)
-More interesting is the subject of people’s political and social views, which I briefly investigate—as a prelude to the more in-depth chapter-long discussion—through polls and Depression-era sociological studies.
-While, for reasons mentioned in the Introduction and below, polls are a flawed source of knowledge, they can at least be suggestive.
+The main purpose of this chapter, in short, is to challenge the myth of “ordinary people’s” political conservatism/centrism/apathy.
+I will start by considering general questions that have received much treatment in historical scholarship, such as the question of whether large proportions of the unemployed blamed themselves rather than, more radically, “the system” for their joblessness.
+More interesting, however, is the subject of people’s political and social views, which I briefly investigate through polls and Depression-era sociological studies.

 I also consider the question of why working-class Americans tended to identify themselves as hostile to Communism, and argue that ideological disagreement was secondary to other causes.
 This is certainly not the received wisdom or the most obvious interpretation: it would seem, and has generally been assumed by historians, that if people rejected Communism (and even Socialism, in the form, e.g., of the Socialist Party) it was mainly because they rejected the views of Communists and Socialists.
 This interpretation, however, is challenged by statements like the following, from a writer who interviewed members of the famous Bonus Army in 1932: